 I had gone running the day before, first thing in the morning on a Saturday.
 The sun was finally out, and it felt good to be outside, running through the fresh snow, past the cemetery and into to the park.
 Gravel crunching under my feet, clean cold air in the lungs.
-I followed the path until I reached a little lake, frozen over and covered with snow.
+I followed a path until reaching a little lake, frozen over and covered with snow.
 Stood on the little wooden pier, panting.
 Listened to the distant noises of the highway.
 Not a soul in sight.

 In Spanish, she explained, there’s a difference between “estar solo” and “estar solitario”.
-The one means being by yourself, the other being lonely.
-What’s important is to not be lonely, she pointed out.
-And you aren’t.
+The one means being by yourself, the other means being lonely.
+“What’s important is to not be lonely”, she pointed out.
+“And you aren’t.”

 It was snowing, thick flakes cascading from the sky, melting on my camera lens.
-It had snowed the day before, and the one before that, never too much, more like how I remember winter during my childhood, tinted by memory.
+It had snowed the day before, and the one before that, never too much, snow like I remember during my childhood, probably tinted by memory.
 Back then, snow was something you threw and built snowmen of, not the brown sludge on the stairs of a Berlin subway exit.
-I am sorry you have to spend February in Stockholm, someone had written under my post announcing the trip.
+“I am sorry you have to spend February in Stockholm”, someone had written under my post announcing the trip.
 The statement stuck with me, somehow, but the more I kept thinking, February simply wasn’t an appealing prospect, no matter where.
 In Stockholm, at least, the winter was real.

 On the subway, I was sitting across from an old Swedish man.
 An impossibly oval face, hat, glasses.
 Cleanly shaven, skin smooth and clean.
 We were at Gamla Stan, the sun was setting outside, but I doubt anyone noticed.
 He looked at me intently, not staring, not imposing, just a friendly man looking around.
 The only one on this subway car looking straight ahead instead of down at a device.

 She had just left, on a bus toward the airport.
-Three days had flew by.
-I perceive time differently when it’s shared.
+Three days had flown by.
+You perceive time differently when it’s shared.
 I walk away from the bus, back towards the city where I will drink a coffee (no milk, thanks), and write some e-mails.
 When the café closes, I will step outside into the cold air.
 I will put on my headphones, take out my phone, swipe across the screen and then, a few seconds later, be connected to another familiar voice.